mtlynch/mtlynch.io/content/posts/solo-developer-year-4/index.md

 My great shame of the year is that I made almost no progress on the book.

-I've had a ritual for the past three years of writing for an hour every morning.
+For the past three years, I've had a routine of writing for an hour every morning.
 That generally translated to about ten blog posts per year.
-I thought that if I spent that time on a book instead, I'd be done within the year.
+I thought that if I spent that time on a book instead, I'd finish within the year.

 Unfortunately, TinyPilot has its own pace that I don't fully control.
 For the first few months of 2021, I stuck to writing for an hour in the morning, but I'd end every day behind on TinyPilot.
 I decided to suspend my writing until TinyPilot required less management, but that never happened.